josephsl/addonUpdater/readme.md

 * If the new add-on updates specify a compatibility range (minimum and last tested NVDA versions) and if the NVDA version you are running does not fall within the compatibility range according to NVDA, add-on updating will not proceed.
 * Not all add-ons come with development releases.
 If you are not getting updates after choosing to install development versions of an add-on, switch to stable channel for affected add-ons.

+## Version 21.07

+* On Windows 10, a toast notification will be shown when add-on updates are available.
+Note that you cannot click this notification - you must open NvDA menu/Tools/Check for add-on updates to review updates.
+* When legacy add-ons dialog is shown at startup, you can now review legacy add-ons and reasons just like add-on updates.

 ## Version 21.05

 * NvDA will no longer play error tones if trying to check updates while using NVDA 2021.1 alpha snapshots, caused by changes to wxPython GUI toolkit.